-- 1.New residential development or improvement to existing dwellings will be supported where: - a) increased energy efficiency measures are incorporated with the aim of increasing the number of zero carbon dwellings; - b) alternative energy systems are incorporated and - c) in the case of new dwellings, in order to promote energy efficiency, consideration is given to the orientation of dwellings in order that living rooms can benefit from passive solar gain. - 2.
-Development of new dwellings and other buildings will be supported where: - a) electric car charging points are incorporated; and - b) rainwater harvesting and grey water recycling systems are incorporated. - 3.
+- 1.New residential development or improvement to existing dwellings will be supported where: - i. increased energy efficiency measures are incorporated with the aim of increasing the number of zero carbon dwellings; - ii. alternative energy systems are incorporated and in the case of new dwellings, to promote energy efficiency, consideration is given to the orientation of dwellings in order that living rooms can iii. benefit from passive solar gain. - 2.
+Development of new dwellings and other buildings will be supported where: - i. electric car charging points are incorporated; and - ii. rainwater harvesting and grey water recycling systems are incorporated. - 3.
 Proposals for community scale alternative energy systems (for example, wind generators) will be supported where there is no adverse impact on residential amenity, landscape setting or biodiversity.
 Proposals should be accompanied by an independent assessment of their siting, scale and setting in the landscape and impact on biodiversity. - 4.
-In order to reduce carbon emissions and pollution provision must be made for accessible public transport to serve all new developments. - 5.25 The UK is committed under the Climate Change Act 2008 to significantly reduce UK greenhouse gas emissions by at least 80% of 1990 levels by 2050, and this commitment is reinforced in the NPPF and in the NDAT Local Plan.
-However, the IPCC report on global warming published in 2022 concluded that without radical measures to reduce emissions the world will suffer a catastrophic rise of 1.5° C. in average global temperatures.
+To reduce carbon emissions and pollution provision must be made for accessible public transport to serve all new developments. - 5.27 The UK is committed under the Climate Change Act 2008 to significantly reduce UK greenhouse gas emissions by at least 80% of 1990 levels by 2050, and this commitment is reinforced in the NPPF and in the NDAT Local Plan.
+However, the IPCC report on global warming published in 2022 concluded that without radical measures to reduce emissions the world will suffer a catastrophic rise of 1.5° C. in average global temperatures. - 5.28 Energy conservation measures and alternative energy generation make a significant contribution to the reduction of carbon emissions and energy conservation will help contribute to a reduction in the cost of living.
+In a comparison of UK local authorities, Torridge has the sixth lowest average gross weekly pay (£385 in 2018) and the second lowest gross domestic household income in Devon.7

-- 5.26 Energy conservation measures and alternative energy generation make a significant contribution to the reduction of carbon emissions and energy conservation will help contribute to a reduction in the cost of living.
-In a comparison of UK local authorities, Torridge has the sixth lowest average gross weekly pay (£385 in 2018) and the second lowest gross domestic household income in Devon (source Torridge Profile 2020). - 5.27 Northam Town Council has declared a Climate Emergency and aims to achieve net zero carbon emissions in the area by 2030.
-Policy HO5 is designed to help achieve the aims of the Northam Town Council carbon reduction plan. - 5.28 The alternative energy systems referred to clause 1 ii. of this policy may include solar panels, micro-wind generation or such new technologies as become when available. - 5.29 Proposals for community-scale renewable energy systems should be accompanied by an independent assessment of their siting, scale and setting in the landscape and impact on biodiversity.
+- 5.29 Northam Town Council has declared a Climate Emergency and aims to achieve net zero carbon emissions in the area by 2030.
+Policy HO5 is designed to help achieve the aims of the Northam Town Council carbon reduction plan. - 5.30 The alternative energy systems referred to clause 1 ii. of this policy may include solar panels, micro-wind generation or such new technologies as and when they become available. - 5.31 Proposals for community-scale renewable energy systems should be accompanied by an independent assessment of their siting, scale and setting in the landscape and impact on biodiversity.